unahouExosite/docs/murano/tutorials/keystore-service.md

 Keystore.command({ command = "lpush", key = "logs", args = {message}})
 ```

-We then keep only the last logs items with the trimming command by specifying a range of data to keep.
+We then keep only the last log items with the trimming command by specifying a range of data to keep.
 Note that the list index starts at 0.
 Therefore, in order to keep the last 10 logs, the target list range index is 0 to 9.

 ```lua